 Why Donor Intent Matters For Online Donations

-With donor intent, the decision to give is already decided.
+With donor intent, the decision to give has already been made.

-Phrases like, “how can I donate my car”, or “where can I donate my car”, imply the searcher is ready to make a donation online.
+Phrases like, “how can I donate my car”, or “where can I donate my car”, tells you the searcher is ready to make a donation online.

-Informative keywords like, “best charity to donate a car”, or, “what can I do with my old car,” implies the searcher is in the process of a decision, but is not ready to take an action.
+Informative keywords like, “best charity to donate a car” or “what can I do with my old car,” implies the searcher is in the process of a decision, but isn’t ready to take an action.